 Figure 3: Boxplots showing difference between pulse and TD discharge metrics for high and low intensity pulses.

 Because of several factors during this study, namely drought as well as the recent TD installations, the PFP networks in these fields possibly represented a maximum condition.
 As time proceeds and/or under different AMC, the PFP network may diminish, resulting in less rapid infiltration and possibly different rainfall-driven P transport dynamics.
 This may also shift the P export dynamic between the surface and subsurface, where the surface may have higher runoff volumes and thus P export, since less water is being channeled to TD via PFP.
 Moreover, climate change is expected to continue to increase the intensity of both drought and rainfall events in the LCB [8], and results here suggests this has implications for P transport via TD.
 Because the clay soils in this region (Covington and Panton soil series) are dispersive (i.e. easily dislodged by rainfall and suspended in runoff), legacy PP (i.e., P sorbed to eroded sediment) is easily transported to TD via PFP [16].
 In the LCB, P in the lake bottom sediment is easily mobilized to the overlying water column, thus PP exported at any time throughout the year may contribute to cyanobacteria blooms [65].
-Legacy P will continue to be a challenge for this region, which persists in the water course, acting as a source of P even after BMP reduce P export from agricultural fields [4].[30], [36], [66][10], [67]
+Legacy P will continue to be a challenge for this region, which persists in the water course, acting as a source of P even after BMP reduce P export from agricultural fields [4].
+Near the end of the growing season, soil P levels were in the low-optimal range (6 mg/kg Modified Morgans).
+Despite this being relatively low for agricultural fields that are considered hot-spots for legacy-P export [30], [36], [66], here, annual TD P loading was still relatively high for the LCB [10], [67].

 4. Conclusions

-TD were the dominant P export pathway at two sites, and annual loads varied and were affected by the drought.
+TD were the dominant P export pathway at two sites, and annual and seasonal loads varied and were affected by the drought.
+The results of the two- and four-component hydrograph separations aligned with previous TD studies.
+Here, PFP were the dominate transport pathway during events.
 Results agree with the notion that annual P export from TD has the potential to be the greatest during the non-growing season, since it is the time of year with the highest TD discharge [31].
 Spikes in TD P concentrations during events coincided with periods of P influxes, namely MI, herbicide application/cover crop termination, and fertilizer application at planting.
-Near the end of the growing season, soil P levels were in the low-optimal range (6 mg/kg Modified Morgans).
-Despite this being relatively low for agricultural fields that are considered hot-spots for legacy-P export [30], [36], [65], here, annual TD P loading was still relatively high for the LCB [10], [66].
-This suggests that PFP were highly active and the dominate P transport pathway to TD.

-We performed the four component hydrograph separation proposed by Nazari et al. [16], which is a simple and more accurate representation the TD hydrology because it includes a hydrograph component for matrix-PFP interactions.
-Nazari et al. [16] showed that including the four-component hydrograph separation improved the prediction of SRP concentrations in TD, suggesting matrix-PFP mixing is an important indicator of SRP in TD.
-Thus, the four-component hydrograph separation approach could be a valuable tool for the LCB.
-For example, matrix-PFP interactions could improve field scale-P export models like the VT P-Index [67].
+MI showed the potential for very high P concentrations in TD and AMC significantly affected manure P export in the fall.
+With the hydrograph separation techniques used here, we can monitor and quantify PFP activity, and thus it is possible to manage manure application during periods of high PFP transport, which would likely be the most effect way to reduce P transport to TD.
+It is still unclear if MI is a BMP for field P losses as more farms use TD to adapt to climate change.
+Future work should include more event data to be able to quantify the differences between events following MI on wet and dry soils, as well as if MI is an improvement over surface application for subsurface P export [23], [29].
+Also, while subsoiling likely reduced surface runoff, it is still unknown the effect it had on TD P export.
+The intra-event rainfall analysis showed P concentrations were higher in TD following higher intensity rainfall pulses, yet more data is needed to confirm this, as climate change is expected to have an impact on both AMC and rainfall characteristics.